Sleep in fish: Absence of sleep

 Diurnal damselfish normally sleep motionless in crevices within coral reefs at night, but three species (the green chromis, the marginate dascyllus and the whitetail dascyllus) spend the night between coral branches where they beat their fins at a rate about twice that of normal daytime swimming.
 This creates water currents that keep the inner zone of the coral (and thus the fish themselves) well oxygenated, at levels about four times higher than in the absence of the fish.
 Though the fish are active (mostly in a repetitive way), they do not respond to light or to the presence of potential predators.
 The researchers who documented this behaviour called it "sleep-swimming".

 Sleep could also be absent during specific parts of a fish's life.
 Species normally quiescent at night become active day and night during the spawning season.
 Many parental species forego sleep at night and fan their eggs day and night for many days in a row.
 This has been observed in threespine stickleback, convict cichlid and rainbow cichlid, various species of damselfish, smallmouth bass and largemouth bass, and the brown bullhead.
 Some diurnal species, like the tautog Tautoga onitis, become active day and night during migration.
 In the Mozambique tilapia, sleep has been observed in adults, but not in juveniles.

 Some species may be variable in the phasing of their daily activity/inactivity periods, and thus presumably of their sleep.
 Within the same laboratory populations of goldfish, some individuals may be spontaneously diurnal while others are nocturnal.
 Goldfish can also be diurnal if food is more available by day, or nocturnal if food is available at night.
 Salmon are mostly diurnal when temperature is high, but become more nocturnal if temperature plummets.
 At high latitudes, captive burbot, sculpin and brown bullhead are nocturnal in summer but become diurnal under the short photoperiod of the Arctic winter.
 In captivity, white sucker Catostomus commersonii are diurnal when living in a shoal but nocturnal when living alone.

+Unihemispheric sleep

+Some fish (for example rays and sharks) have unihemispheric sleep, which means they put half their brain to sleep while the other half still remains active and they swim while they are sleeping.
+However, unihemispherism is more common in marine animals (aquatic mammals) like dolphins, whales, and pinnipeds (seals).
+The hemisphere that is asleep alternates, so that both hemispheres can be fully rested.